lalitmee/second-brain/README.md

 # dNotes

-This repository contains all the notes which I have notes while doing coding.
+This repository contains all the development notes which I have notes while doing coding.